-For more than three decades we have created art together.
-Now in our mid-sixties, we still spend a third of each year in Arctic wilds.
+Over the decades, our family was repeatedly drawn back to live in the wilderness.
+Our continuing story is told in Trusting the River, scheduled for publication early in 2015.
+Now in our mid-sixties, Tom and I still spend a third of each year in Arctic wilds and much of the rest of it sharing our lives with others.
 When our beloved son, Lucas, died unexpectedly in 2012, we retreated to the solace of our mountains where we chose to revise our documentary in tribute to his life.
-This edition with special features is available from this site, along with my book of the same title.
+This summer, we will begin recording for another.

 Wishing you Joy and Inspiration,